zanmhd94/Clinical-Team-Performance/README.md

   - Performance improved over time, demonstrating the team's capacity to adapt.

 #### **Data Analysis Approach**
-- Used datasets for "Patient Entries" and "Audit Actions," cleaned and merged for accurate calculations.
+- Used datasets for "PatEnt" and "AuAx," cleaned and merged for accurate calculations.
 - Key metrics: mean response time per team and month.
 - Addressed anomalies such as invalid timestamps, negative response times, and outliers.